ndabAP/assocentity/README.md

 text := "Punchinello was burning to get me"
 ```

-The result from `Tokenize` would be:
+The result from `Tokenize` would be a slice of tokens:

 ```go
 []Token{